brian1917/workloader/README.md

 ## Description
 Workloader is a tool that helps discover, label, and manage workloads in an Illumio PCE.
 Functionality includes:

-## Binaries
+## Installation

+### Have Go installed?
+Run `go get github.com/brian1917/workloader` or to update `go get -u github.com/brian1917/workloader`.
+This will download the repo and depenendies and install in your Go path to start using.

+### Don't have Go installed?
-Binaries for Mac, Linux, and Windows are located in the `bin` folder of this repository.
+Download the binary for your operating system (Mac, Linux, and Windows) from the `bin` folder of this repository.
+No other installation required.

 ## Usage
 `workloader -h`